Copyright © 2015 American Cancer Society

 If circumstances so warrant, a fast-track review of a paper may be requested in the cover letter.
 At the Editor-in-Chief’s discretion, a fast-track review will be undertaken to expedite manuscripts that deserve rapid review and publication.
 Expedited peer review and publication is rare and is reserved for timely presentation of significant data.
 If fast-track review is requested in the cover letter, the corresponding author will be informed if expedited review has been granted or not.

-Authors who wish to request reconsideration of a rejected manuscript should contact the Editorial Office at email@example.com.
-Requests must include the manuscript ID (CNCR-13-0000) and a detailed description of why the authors believe the paper should be reconsidered.
-Please be aware that appeal requests will only be permitted for the most deserving manuscripts due to space limitations.
+Authors who wish to request reconsideration of a rejected manuscript should contact the Editorial Office at firstname.lastname@example.org.
+Requests must include the manuscript ID (CNCR-15-0000) and a detailed description of why the authors believe the paper should be reconsidered.
+In addition, the request should indicate if the manuscript was originally solicited by the Editor-in-Chief or one of the Section Editors.
 Appeal requests will be evaluated by the Editor-in-Chief or a Section Editor to determine if an appeal will be permitted.
 If the appeal is allowed, instructions will be provided on how to resubmit your paper.
 Authors should not resubmit their rejected paper without prior approval from the Editors and the Editorial Office.
-Please note that the Editorial Office will only consider requests sent directly to firstname.lastname@example.org.
+Please note that the Editorial Office will only consider requests sent directly to email@example.com.
 Requests that are sent elsewhere will not be considered.

 Submissions from Editors